-Metric Name 2a Reform of Balancing Se rvices Markets : Reporting frequency Quarterly Quarterly Role 2 Continuation of 2019-21 metric, or new metric from RIIO-2?
-Continuation of 2019-21 metric Please see the Forward Plan Addendum for the latest description of this metric.
-Relevant deliverables ProProSuDe Product Roadmap for Reactive implementation Product Roadmap for Restoration implementation Support access for Intermittent Generation Delivery of the Power Responsive initiative Link to ESO ambitions An electricity system that can operate carbon free Competition everywhere The ESO is a trusted partner How does it benefit consumers? stakeholde balancing s is linked to • Lov How is performance measured?
+Metric Name 2a Reform of Balancing Services Markets Reporting frequency Quarterly Quarterly Role 2 Continuation of 2019-21 metric, or new metric from RIIO-2?
+Continuation Continuation of 2019-21 metric Relevant deliverables ProProSuDe Product Roadmap for Reactive implementation Product Roadmap for Restoration implementation Support access for Intermittent Generation Delivery of the Power Responsive initiative Link to ESO ambitions Competitio ty system that can n everywhere s a trusted partne • n free How does it benefit consumers?
+This metric encourages us to provide a high quality service to our stakeholders as well as visibility, transparency and engagement.
+The reform of balancing services markets should increase competition and lower prices.
+This is linked to the following consumer benefit outcomes: • Lower bills than would otherwise be the case • Improved quality of service How is performance measured?
 How will this metric show performance above baseline expectations? procured.
-The measu for each me or competit Where possible, working will be by serseasure will be splingly by serseasure will be splingly be sent the data in a ve will look to invice area rather t into two catego h as total spend an clude average mark than individual mar ories: competitively the 2019-20 reports ket price paid. ket.
-The data procured Benchmark- exceeding ,0.0. expectations Benchmark- in line with expectations Benchmark- Current % through open and competitive procurement for 2020-21 competitive procurement procurement (Q2 2019-20) rocurement below expectations Benchmark - exceeding expectations Benchmark - in line with expectations Benchmark - below expectations Frequency response 81% 95% or above Above 75% and less than 95% 75% or less Reserve 43% 60% or above Above 40% and less than 60% 40% or less Reactive 0% 15% or above Above 0% and less than 15% 0% Black start 0% 20% or above Above 0% and less than 20% 0% Constraints 0% 20% or above Above 0% and less than 20% 0% Benchmark calculations and comparison to previous years targets for a 2020-21 in respor se to stakehold d Plan: we have ate, however we ar er feedback.
-The ta e defined "in line wi proposed below. ble below
+The measu for each meanson competitions Where possible, was will be by ser easure will be splicive bilateral. ve will look to in- vice area rather t into two catego h as total spend an clude average mark than individual mark ories: competitively the 2019-20 reports ket price paid. ket.
+The data procured Benchmark- exceeding expectations Current % through Target % through open and competitive p rocurement Benchmark- in line with expectations Benchmark- open and competitive procurement for 2020-21 below expectations (Q2 2019-20) Benchmark - exceeding expectations Benchmark - in line with expectations Benchmark - below expectations Frequency response 81% 95% or above Above 75% and less than 95% 75% or less Reserve 43% 60% or above Above 40% and less than 60% 40% or less Reactive 0% 15% or above Above 0% and less than 15% 0% Black start 0% 20% or above Above 0% and less than 20% 0% Constraints 0% 20% or above Above 0% and less than 20% 0% Benchmark calculations and comparison to previous years targets for appeared in 2020-21 in respor nse to stakehold rd Plan: we have ate, however we ar er feedback.
+The ta e defined "in line wi proposed below. able below